McGregor parallels- confidence breeding confidence in Sales interviews.

 In most cases, hiring managers would have a hard time with that stance, but what struck me early on about this candidate was how supremely confident he was without being cocky.
 He was so sure of his own abilities and, despite being relatively young, had a distinctive career plan that he was executing against.
 In the space of 30 minutes, I went from slight doubt to being totally behind him.
 He had some impressive sales achievements but was still looking for a stretch assignment in this next move both in terms of enterprise sales and a higher comp level.
 He didn’t need to exaggerate what he had achieved to bridge the gap – it was his confidence in selling his abilities that made the difference.
 As a hiring manager, I would have hired him on the spot and probably given him the benefit of the doubt on the ability to grow into his comp levels.
 As a recruiter, I now want to get him into my best clients – even if some of them aren’t actively hiring right now!
 That’s what confidence can do for you.

 I am not totally that confidence sure it can be taught – in the US seems to be ingrained in the psyche early.
 I witness that through my kids and think probably starts early as Kindergarten with things like Show-and-Tell.
 However, even amongst all the American Sales and Sales Management candidates that I see, there are massive differences in confidence levels and that is why candidates like the one above still can stand out.
 You still need all the basics – Real achievement, real results, probably also tenure to facilitate the first two and good momentum in your career – but confidence in your own abilities can help you achieve great things in interview situations and win over the hiring manager especially in stretch situations be they assignment or comp based.
-People really do want to believe in your sales abilities in interviews and you need to work that, leveraging achievements backed up by confidence to help them get there and you to reap the rewards.
+People really do want to believe in your sales abilities in interviews and you need to work that, leveraging achievements backed up with confidence to help them get there and you to reap the rewards.

 Just don’t wear that suit to the interview!